milichev/mock-typed-lib/README.md

 ## Testing

-Run `yarn test` in the respective package.
+Run `pnpm run test` in the respective package.

 ## Contribution